The new Government Security Classification system which came into effect on 2 April should do just that, explains Martin Sugden

 With data classification in place, information that has been requested can easily be identified as something that can, or cannot, be shared publicly, thus reducing the time and expense in dealing with these requests.

-The existence of a requirement for government to classify their information assets and protectively-mark documents has been around for a number of years and the new GSC updates and aims to simplify the old scheme.
+Businesses Take Note The existence of a requirement for government to classify their information assets and protectively-mark documents has been around for a number of years and the new GSC updates and aims to simplify the old scheme.
 What is important about the new GSC is that it shows a commitment by the Cabinet Office to data security and this commitment should be echoed by businesses.

 Current legislation means that government organisations must classify their data but, quite simply, it makes good data security sense irrespective of the different legislations in place.